5G network slicing: History

-The history of network slicing can be tracked back to the late 80s with the introduction of the concept of "slice" in the networking field.
+The history of network slicing can be tracked back to the late 1980s with the introduction of the concept of "slice" in the networking field.
 Overlay networks provided the first form of network slicing since heterogeneous network resources were combined to create virtual networks over a common infrastructure.
 However, they lacked a mechanism that could enable their programmability.

 In the early 2000s, PlanetLab introduced a virtualization framework that allowed groups of users to program network functions in order to obtain isolated and application-specific slices.
 The advent of SDN technologies in 2009 further extended the programmability capabilities via open interfaces that enabled the realization of fully configurable and scalable network slices.

-In the context of mobile networks, network slicing evolved from the concept of RAN sharing that was initially introduced in LTE standard.
+In the context of mobile networks, network slicing evolved from the concept of RAN sharing that was initially introduced in the LTE standard.
 Examples of such technology are multi-operator radio access networks (MORAN) and multi-operator core networks (MOCN), which allow network operators to share common LTE resources within the same radio access network (RAN).

 Key concepts

-The "one-size-fits-all" network paradigm employed in the past mobile networks (2G, 3G and 4G) is no longer suited to efficiently address a market model composed of very different applications like machine-type communication, ultra reliable low latency communication and enhanced mobile broadband content delivery.
+The "one-size-fits-all" network paradigm employed in the past mobile networks (2G, 3G and 4G) is much less suited to efficiently address a market model composed of very different applications.

 Network slicing emerges as an essential technique in 5G networks to accommodate such different and possibly contrasting quality of service (QoS) requirements exploiting a single physical network infrastructure.

 The basic idea of network slicing is to "slice" the original network architecture in multiple logical and independent networks that are configured to effectively meet the various services requirements.
 To quantitatively realize such concept, several techniques are employed: